wp-plugins/plugin-organizer/readme.txt

 4. Page edit screen.

 == Changelog ==

+= 3.2.4 =
+Added functionality to delete all the options that PO creates upon deactivation.
+Added functionality to delet all custom post types created by PO upon deactivation.

 = 3.2.3 =
 Removed function that deleted the plugin arrays for a post when custom DB's were used. left over from old code.